-The study adopted a cross-sectional descriptive research design, with developed questionnaires structured to contain closed-ended questions using a 6 point Likert-type scale measurement rating of Strongly Agree (6), Agree (5), Partially Agree (4), Partially Disagree (3), Disagree (2), and Strongly Disagree (1) points respectively intended at capturing reality in the quantitative term.
-The population of the study was drawn from six (6) different communities selected from six (6) local governments in two (2) states in Nigeria namely Lagos State and Ogun State due to their close proximity to each other and a right mix of the class structure (the extremely poor, the poor, the middle class, the elites, the wealthy and affluent) inherent in any developing country of the world.
-Each state contributed three (3) communities from three (3) local governments respectively for this study as indicated in the population table below.
-The sample size for this research was drawn using a convenience sampling technique, the researcher selected 125 respondents from each community listed in the table below.
+The study adopted a cross-sectional descriptive research design, with questionnaires structured to contain closed ended questions using a 6-point Likert-type scale measurement rating of Strongly Agree (6), Agree (5), Partially Agree (4), Partially Disagree (3), Disagree (2), and Strongly Disagree (1) points, respectively, intended at capturing reality in quantitative terms.
+The population of study was drawn from six (6) different communities selected from six (6) local governments in two (2) states in Nigeria, namely the Lagos State and the Ogun State, due to their proximity and their right mix of class structure (the extremely poor, the poor, the middle class, the elites, the wealthy and affluent) inherent in any developing country of the world.
+Each state contributed three (3) communities from three (3) local governments, respectively, for this study as indicated in the population table below.
+The sample size for this research was drawn using the convenience sampling technique, the researcher selected 125 respondents from each community listed in the table below.

-Reliability test was conducted using Cronbach Alpha to ensure internal consistency and stability of the measuring instruments used by the researcher and it returned a Cronbach Alpha coefficient of 0.837 as shown below, which is acceptable reliability and is an indication that the test result was consistent over time.
-Regression analysis and Correlation coefficient were employed to analyze data while sample percentage and mean was used for demographic analysis of respondents.
+A reliability test was conducted using Cronbach Alpha to ensure internal consistency and stability of the measuring instruments used by the researcher and returned a Cronbach Alpha coefficient of 0.837 as shown below, which amounts to acceptable reliability and is an indication that the test results were consistent over time.
+Regression analysis and correlation coefficient were employed to analyze data, while sample percentage and mean were used for demographic analysis of respondents.